justinn79/social-media-app/README.md

-cd server - Navigate into the server folder npm install - Install the dependencies within the server folder Create a .env file within the server folder with a PORT number and a CONNECTION URL to your database npm start - Running the server
+cd server - Navigate into the server folder npm install - Install the dependencies within the server folder Edit the url variable within client/src/api/index.js to point to the backend route ("http://localhost:5000/posts") Create a .env file within the server folder with a PORT number and a CONNECTION URL to your database npm start - Running the server
 ```